* Harnesses light to target acne-causing bacteria

 The masks works by harnessing blue and red light, which targets acne-causing bacteria, while reducing inflammation.
 The current version features more bulbs, which allow for a greater concentration of light than previous models.
 The result: you only need to wear the light mask for ten minutes a day to start seeing results.

 In a crowded skincare marketplace, the Neutrogena mask has won rave reviews.
-In fact, it was recently named the “Mass Launch of the Year” by Beauty Inc.
+In fact, it was recently named the “Mass Launch of the Year” by Beauty Inc. If you’re intimidated by the full-sized mask, the skincare brand recently launched a pen-sized version, which is great for targeting isolated blemishes.

 The confluence of several factors helped make a novel-looking acne mask one of the brightest launches of 2016.
 In fact, Beauty Inc awarded Neutrogena’s Light Therapy Acne Mask at last week’s awards as the Mass Launch of the Year.
 Retailers report The Neutrogena Light Therapy Acne Mask, which started shipping in October, was a certain success.